Mpowa-IO/Documents/Whitepaper.md

 Not only serving merely as a project enabler on its SaaS platform, Mpowa is actually concerned with the direct manifestation of projects by using a bottom-up approach.
 A complete range of disciplines and sectors are covered and included in the thought-process when Mpowa starts or receives a new project, in order to present something truly beneficial and feasible towards its investors.
 Mpowa has the infrastructure for collaborators to bring their projects up to a certain standard, to facilitate credible project-scaling.
 While Mpowa is doing things differently than most of its direct competitors, it is always designed for increased service towards the customer and the planet.
 Thus, writing about Mpowa’s Unique Selling Point forced the Management Team to think about exactly what value it brings to its customers and why they should start contributing to the platform and its related projects.
 An interesting and fairly unique feature is the implementation of an openly accessible product/service-demand submission form for people in need.
 Submissions will be verified for authenticity and correctness.
 If the submission comes from a person/entity in an area where Mpowa doesn’t have any projects planned, it can (depending on the severity of the situation) spark the company to start a project (in the area of the submission) or decide to serve the person individually.
 By demand and supply, NFT’s will be created and minted to serve the need and also contains a certificate for the purchaser that can be used to claim SDG Impact Tokens, Tokenized Carbon Credits and/or Governance Tokens.
 What really matters for contributors to the platform is that they each have a transparent overview of where they’ve sent their money, how it's being used and which impact their contribution has realized.
 Mpowa is selling impact, sustainability and health to those who care about planet earth and its inhabitants in an auditable and regulatory compliant way, with implementation of its project impact-data in UN SDG reporting.

+A SaaS platform is a software that is designed to be accessed over the internet.
+It can be accessed by multiple users and has a subscription-based pricing model.
+The nature of a SaaS platform is that it's accessible from anywhere and it's scalable.
+This means that the more people who use the software, the more powerful it becomes for everyone who uses it.

+The USP is the position of your small business as a whole, which can be incorporated into your products, your brand, the experiences you offer, and any other points of contact your customers have with your business.
+The USP should give you a good idea of who the company's ideal client is.
+The USP for your business should be backed up by real customer experiences and competitor insights, not just telling the market what the market wants to hear.